namespace-ee/react-calendar-timeline/README.md

 ### selected

 An array with id's corresponding to id's in items (`item.id`).
-If this prop is set you have to manage the selected items yourself within the `onItemSelect` handler to update the property with new id's.
-This overwrites the default behaviour of selecting one item on click.
+If this prop is set you need to managed the state of the selected items via `onItemClick` or some other external widget.
+Leaving this option out or setting to an empty array effectively turns the timeline readonly

 ### keys